 But what you may not have is a proven step-by-step process that shows you how to use your authenticity to become a confident and effective speaker that gets rich.

-That’s why I’m inviting you to attend my brand new free web class:
+That’s why I’m inviting you to attend my brand new free web class called:

 Instead of a long list of do’s and don’ts, designed to make you the perfect presenter, I want to give you the 9 critical secrets to turn a beginning speaker into a pro and an advanced speaker into a multimillionaire.
 The class is absolutely free!
 Good or GREAT?

-Click here to register for FREE and select a date and time that works best for you.
+Click here to register or select a date and time below that works best for you.
+See you there!

 For Your Freedom,